Valenciennea sexguttata

-Valencienna sexguttata, the chalk goby, sixspot goby, sleeper blue dot goby, is a species of goby native to the Indian Ocean and the western Pacific Ocean.
-It inhabits bays or lagoons in waters of from 3 to 25 m with silt or sand substrates with larger pieces of rock under which to burrow.
-This species can reach a length of 14 cm TL.
-It can also be found in the aquarium trade.
+Valencienna sexguttata, the chalk goby, sixspot goby or sleeper blue dot goby, is a species of goby native to the Indian Ocean and the western Pacific Ocean.
+It inhabits bays or lagoons in waters from 3 to 25 m with silt or sand substrates with rocks under which to burrow.
+It can reach 14 cm in TL, and may be found in the aquarium trade.